elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/scheduling.md

 ---
 title: Scheduling / Timing
 description: Scheduling / Timing - setTimeout / setInterval is a very common interview question.
+There are two commonly used methods for scheduling calls in JavaScript, including the setTimeout and setInterval methods.
 sidebar_position: 8
 sidebar_label: Scheduling / Timing
 ---